How to Retire in Canada

 • The main business functions must be carried out in Canada

-This is an employer-driven program for employers based in Atlantic Canada.
+The AIP is an employer-driven program for employers based in Atlantic Canada.
 Participating provinces include Prince Edward Island, Newfoundland and Labrador, Nova Scotia and New Brunswick.
-The pilot was established in a bid to help these provinces find qualified candidates to bridge labour gaps that are unable to be filled by Canadians.
-To be qualified for the AIP, you will need a job offer from a designated employer based in one of the above-mentioned Canadian provinces..
+The pilot was established in a bid to help these provinces find qualified candidates to bridge labor gaps that are unable to be filled by Canadians.
+To be qualified for the AIP, you will need a job offer from a designated employer based in one of the above-mentioned Canadian provinces.

 Provincial Nominee Program

-The Provincial Nominee Program (PNP) is for individuals who would like to live in one of Canada’s 11 participating provinces.
-This program is ideal for retirees as much as it is for younger folk, because you will be able to choose the province you plan to live in and possibly work in, should you be able to.
-It is a good opportunity to research an area you feel would best suit your needs.
+The Provincial Nominee Program (PNP) is for individuals who want to live in one of Canada’s 11 participating provinces.
+This program is ideal for retirees as much as it is for younger folk, because you can choose the province you plan to live in and possibly work in, should you be able to.
+Researching an area you feel would best suit your needs is a good opportunity.
 Think about whether you would prefer a warmer climate to the rest of the country and whether you would like to be on the coast or inland.
 The participating provinces are:

-If you are self-employed, you also have the option of obtaining Canadian permanent residency.
-This is possible because the Canadian Federal Self-employed Persons Program allows eligible, and experienced athletes, artists and those in other culture professions the opportunity to apply for Canadian permanent residency.
+If you are self-employed, you can also obtain Canadian permanent residency.
+This is possible because the Canadian Federal Self-employed Persons Program allows eligible, and experienced athletes, artists, and those in other culture professions the opportunity to apply for Canadian permanent residency.

 Cultural Occupations that qualify to work in Canada include: